microsoft/TypeScript-Handbook/pages/quick-start/gulp.md

 ## Change to a web app

-Now let's change this to a simple web app.
+Now let's move this from Node to the browser.
 We'll use browserify, which bundles all our modules into one JavaScript file.
 In addition, it lets us use the CommonJS module system used by Node, which is the default TypeScript emit.
 That means we don't have to change any options to tell TypeScript which module system to target.

-First, install browserify, tsify and vinyl-source-stream. tsify is a browserify plugin that replaces gulp-typescript. vinyl-source-stream lets us adapt the file output of browserify back into a gulp stream.
+First, install browserify, [tsify](https://www.npmjs.com/package/tsify) and vinyl-source-stream. tsify is a browserify plugin that, like gulp-typescript, gives access to the TypeScript compiler. vinyl-source-stream lets us adapt the file output of browserify back into a gulp stream.

 ```shell